 Bar Baby was the only establishment in the city to offer adult entertainment of that nature.

 When its licence was first granted in November 2002, more than 500 people signed a petition and 75 residents wrote in opposition to the plans.

-of cars parking nearby had not been realised.
+numbers of cars parking nearby had not been realised.
 She said: I can't say that I personally noticed any annoyance in the neighbourhood but we didn't go past there on Sundays.
-Certainly none of the fears that were expressed that there would be a lot of people
+Certainly none of the fears that were expressed that there would be a

 Update: In Decline?

 2nd October 2007

 Plans to transform an Edinburgh West End lap dancing bar into a block of upmarket flats have been approved by the council.